LorenzoPegorari/GSoC25-report/logs.md

         - *07/15 Tue*: <ins>Created a first connection from the new `ObjectTree` to the actual GUI widgets</ins><sup>#66</sup>
         - *07/16 Wed*: Opened [PR#66](https://github.com/BRL-CAD/arbalest/pull/66), showing how the new `ObjectTree[ builds, how it works, and how it connects to the GUI (used the `ObjectTreeWidget` as an example)
         - *07/17 Thu*: <ins>Fixed a few bugs related to the new `ObjectTree`</ins><sup>#66</sup>, and pushed these changes to the [PR#66](https://github.com/BRL-CAD/arbalest/pull/66)
+        - *07/20 Sun*: My mentors created a way for MOOSE to signal database changes.
+I'm working on using these methods to check when the new `ObjectTree` gets changed, and update the GUI accordingly
     - Week 8:
         - *07/21 Mon*: <ins>Cloned the qged console, and started making some modifications to adapt it to arbalest and MOOSE</ins><sup>#67</sup>
         - *07/22 Tue*: <ins>Kept working on the console `QWidget`</ins><sup>#67</sup>